Fran Drescher: Politics

 In September 2008, Drescher, a Democrat, was appointed as a U.S. diplomat by George W. Bush administration's Assistant Secretary of State Goli Ameri.
 Her official title was Public Diplomacy Envoy for Women's Health Issues.
 In traveling throughout the world, she supported U.S. public diplomacy efforts, including working with health organizations and women's groups to raise awareness of women's health issues, cancer awareness and detection, and patient empowerment and advocacy.
 Her first trip was in late September and included stops in Serbia, Hungary, as well as her ancestral Romania and Poland.

 In 2008, Drescher supported Senator Hillary Clinton for the Democratic Party presidential nomination.
 She attended a Super Democrat rally for Clinton.
 Drescher said that she had been considering a run for the United States Senate in 2008 to succeed Hillary Clinton, but ultimately decided against it.
 She endorsed Barack Obama for re-election in 2012.
 In 2017, she said in an interview she was explicitly anti-capitalist and was happy to see the Green Party gaining some traction.
 In 2018, Drescher attended a fundraiser gala for Friends of the Israeli Defense Forces (FIDF), which raised $60 million.
 Drescher received the COVID-19 vaccine but opposes vaccine mandates.

 Charity

 In April 2014, Drescher presented at Broadway Cares/Equity Fights AIDS Easter Bonnet Competition with Bryan Cranston, Idina Menzel and Denzel Washington, after raising donations at her Broadway show Cinderella.
-Drescher became an ordained minister with the Universal Life Church Monastery so that she could legally officiate LGBT wedding ceremonies.
+Drescher became an ordained minister with the Universal Life Church Monastery so that she could legally officiate LGBTQ wedding ceremonies.